google/codeworld/web/help/GuideUnit1.md

 You've used a new function: **`lettering`**.
 This function describes a picture with letters (or any other kind of text) on it.

-Did you notice the word **Compiling** popped up and went away?
-This is the computer reading your instructions to make sure they are correct before executing them.

 Next, you can add a border to your nametag.
 You might be tempted to add a new line like `nametag = ...` to your code, but you can't!
 Remember,